DotNet Build Action

 Framework

-The name of the framework to compile for.
-The framework must also be defined in the project.json file. [---framework]
+The target framework to build for.
+The framework must be specified in the project file. [--framework]

 Runtime